 Think of it like finding the perfect pair of jeans—you want something that looks great, feels comfortable, and is durable enough to handle whatever you throw at it.
 We’ll walk through everything from measuring your space to considering special features, so you can feel confident in your choice.
 Let’s find the garden bed that’s the perfect match for your yard.

-Plan Your Size and Layout
+Start with Size and Layout

 Before you fall in love with a specific design, take a good look at your space.
 If you have a small patio or a narrow side yard, compact planters will be your best bet.
 For those with larger yards, bigger garden boxes allow you to grow a wider variety of plants.
 Grab a tape measure and figure out the maximum length and width you can accommodate, but don’t forget to leave yourself enough room to walk around the bed comfortably.
 A good rule of thumb is to keep beds no wider than four feet so you can easily reach the center from either side.
 You can even use our Garden Builder Kits to experiment with different layouts and find the perfect configuration for your garden.